EternityForest/pavillion/pavillion.md

 Same as reliable but should not trigger an acknowledgement message.

 #### 4: RPC Call
 The first 2 bytes represent a function number, where the first 4096 are reserved.
 The remaining represents an argument string to the called function.
+Currently RPC calls must be idempotent or else it is not possible to automatically retry them.

 #### 5: RPC Response
 The first 8 bytes represent the packet number of the RPC call being responded to.
 The next 2 represent a response typecode, where anything other than 0 indicates an error.